 ~ 18.00 Price giving ceremony

-At the base camp Lökholmen there is a great sauna, good food by our own chef and party in our own house “Varvet”.
-All this and accomodation is included in the price.
+The first base camp will be at Lökholmen, Sandhamn.
+Sandhamn is the sailing metropolis of Stockholm.
+At the base camp Lökholmen there is a great sauna, good food and party in our own house “Varvet”.

 The Stockholm Archipelago Raid 2018 will take place on the 23-26 of August, 4 days of intense sailing.
 At the base camp: sauna, food and drinks before the next long day of sailing begins.
 The course will bring sailors to the outer, arcane rocks and skerries where seals, birds and naked rocks will be their only company.